knative/docs/eventing/samples/gcp-pubsub-source/README.md

 Results in: `Hello World!".

-See the [PubsubMessage documentation](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage) for more information about the format of the message.
+For more information about the format of the message, see the [PubsubMessage documentation](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage).